aryansrivvv/Neural-Distinguisher-for-Simon-32-64-Cipher/README.md

 ---

-*This project was developed as part of CGE198-Cryptographic Standards and Cryptanalysis at Chennai Mathematical Institute*
+*This project was developed as part of CGE198-Cryptographic Standards and Cryptanalysis undertaken by Gautham Sekar Sir at Chennai Mathematical Institute*